 Membership is open, by application, to all officers, ratings and other ranks of the Royal Navy, Royal Marines, Commonwealth Navies, Royal Naval Reserves, and Royal Marine Reserve, whether serving or retired.
-Current membership stands just short of 250, ranging from former National Servicemen to serving Flag Officers, although not all the members are able to play an active part on a regular basis.
+Current membership stands close to 270, ranging from former National Servicemen to serving Flag Officers, although not all the members are able to play an active part on a regular basis.

 The Society is managed by a 6-man Committee, elected by Society members, consisting of the Captain, Vice-Captain, Immediate Past-Captain, and the Honorary Treasurer, Secretary/Membership Secretary, and Match Secretary.

 The majority of members live in the south of England, and the fixtures reflect this bias.
 The Society currently runs 3 annual society meetings (Spring, Summer and Autumn) and about 25 matches, running between mid-April and the end of September, equally spread between matches against clubs and against other societies.
 Short tours (e.g. to Portugal) are arranged informally amongst members.